 In Mexico, during the period, the Company completed an ASTER satellite alteration survey, 11.8 line-kilometre ground IP survey as well as surface sampling programs at the Sandra-Escobar project to complete the balance of expenditures required to earn in to Pan American's Escobar claims.
-Subsequent to the end of the period, Pan American advised Canasil that it would not exercise its back-in right for a 51% interest in the combined Sandra-Escobar project, and as a result Canasil retains 100% interest in its Sandra claims and 40% interest in Pan American's Escobar claims.
+Also during the period, Pan American advised Canasil that it would not exercise its back-in right for a 51% interest in the combined Sandra-Escobar project, and as a result Canasil retains 100% interest in its Sandra claims and 40% interest in Pan American's Escobar claims.
 At the Salamandra project extensive surface sampling was undertaken to follow up on the anomalies identified in the ZTEM airborne geophysical survey completed in 2011.
 MAG Silver Corp. ("MAG") continued the diamond drill program started in December 2011 at the La Esperanza project, and completed 2,714 metres of drilling in nine drill holes, reporting encouraging drill intercepts from the first three drill holes.
-MAG reported total qualifying expenditures of \$1,624,393 at La Esperanza as at June 30, 2012, of which \$711,913 was spent during the current six-month period.
+MAG reported total qualifying expenditures of \$1,885,788 at La Esperanza as at September 30, 2012, of which \$889,143 was spent during the current ninemonth period.
 MAG reported progress in finalizing the permit for continued drilling to test three silver veins in the northwest of the project area at La Esperanza.
 At the Carina project, Pan American Silver ("Pan American") completed a diamond drill program of 1,008 metres in six drill holes, reporting anomalous silver and gold values.
 During the period, Pan American withdrew from the Carina project option agreement following their decision to withdraw from the adjacent La Preciosa project agreement with Orko Silver Corp.
 Pan American reported total expenditures of \$357,807 at the Carina project under the agreement fulfilling the minimum \$200,000 expenditure obligation.
 All the mineral claims in Mexico were maintained in good standing.
-Total Canasil expenditures during the period in Mexico were \$364,903 (2011 - \$985,643).
+Total Canasil expenditures during the period in Mexico, net of expense recoveries, were \$501,697 (2011 - \$1,223,633).

 There was no significant activity in British Columbia, Canada, during the period other than maintaining all claims in good standing.

-During the period, the Company completed a private placement of 3,000,000 units at \$0.225 per unit to raise gross cash proceeds of \$675,000 (see "Outstanding Share Data").
+In February 2012, the Company completed a private placement of 3,000,000 units at \$0.225 per unit to raise gross cash proceeds of \$675,000 (see "Outstanding Share Data").
+In August 2012, the Company received from MAG the second anniversary option payment of \$150,000 on the La Esperanza option agreement as well as an additional \$69,307 in expenditure recoveries.
+On November 20, 2012, the Company announced its intention to complete a non-brokered private placement of up to 5,000,000 units at a price of \$0.20 per unit for gross proceeds of up to \$1,000,000. (see "Subsequent Event").

-The immediate focus of exploration work will be MAG's continued drilling at the La Esperanza project once the drill permit is finalized.
+The immediate focus of exploration work will be MAG's continued drilling at the La Esperanza project, which is currently underway.
 Following Pan American's decision not to back-in to the Sandra-Escobar project the Company is now in a position to investigate other avenues for advancing this large silver-gold project, including cooperation with other high quality partners.
-As at June 30, 2012, the Company had working capital of \$492,933.
-Due to the current uncertainties in the financial markets and low share prices, the Company will preserve its financial position and will not undertake direct high cost exploration expenditures such as drilling, which would be highly dilutive if financed at current share prices.
+As at September 30, 2012, the Company had working capital of \$389,710.
+Due to the current uncertainties in the financial markets and low share prices, the Company will endeavour to preserve its financial position and will not undertake direct high cost exploration expenditures such as drilling, which would be highly dilutive if financed at current share prices.
 The Company has a very strong project portfolio with seven drill ready projects in Mexico and BC, Canada, providing opportunities for further cooperation agreements and non-dilutive sources of funding to advance its mineral exploration projects.